Band Acronyms Defined

 - MFA: Music For All "Music for All is one of the largest and most influential national music education organizations in support of active music making.
 Music for All is unique in that it combines programming at a national level with arts education advocacy.

 - Midwest Clinic: "The Midwest Clinic International Band, Orchestra and Music Conference offers guests interested in music education an array of clinics and exhibits, as well as access to music and teaching icons.”
+The Wind Symphony has been honored to have been invited in the past.

 - Bands of America BOA- Mason competes in Class AAAA when at Bands of America events.
 Classification in Bands of America Championships is determined by school enrollment, grades 10-12.
 Each band declares its school’s 10-12 grade enrollment on the event application.